 Consistency enables your hiring team to measure and improve your job posts.
 It also ensures that you can provide a uniform user experience to job seekers.
 Datapeople’s job post templates help writers from the very start while also putting up important guardrails.
 So any qualified applicant who finds your job post receives the same great experience.

-We invite you to sign-up for a trial or schedule a demo if you would like to find out more about our job post templates or how the entire Datapeople platform can help you make hiring more efficient and fair at your organization.
+We invite you to sign up for a free trial or schedule a demo if you would like to find out more about our job post templates or how the entire Datapeople platform can help you make hiring more efficient and fair at your organization.